-Art reflects life, as they say, and you don’t have to read the tabloids to know that country music is full of heartbreak.
-Even though there are a lot of celebrity couples who just don’t make it, many of them thrive.
-With the recent news that Tim McGraw and Faith Hill are launching their Soul2Soul tour, here are 10 who are committed to going the distance together.
+Art reflects life, as they say, and you don't have to read the tabloids to know that country music is full of heartbreak.
+Even though there are a lot of celebrity couples who just don't make it (we're still sad Miranda Lambert and Blake Shelton didn't work out), but many couples manage to thrive.
+With the recent news that Tim McGraw and Faith Hill are launching their Soul2Soul Tour, here are 10 who are committed to going the distance together.

 10. Brad Paisley and Kimberly Williams-Paisley